Pastis and absinthe

 Pastis is normally diluted with water before drinking.
 Generally five volumes of water for one volume of pastis, but often raw pastis is served together with a jug of water for the drinker to blend together according to preference.
 The resulting

+decrease in alcohol percentage changes the liqueur's appearance from dark transparent yellow to milky soft yellow, a phenomenon also present with absinthe.
 The drink is consumed cold, with ice, and is considered a refreshment for hot days.
 Ice cubes can be added after the water to avoid crystallization of the anethol in the pastis.
 However, many pastis drinkers refuse to add ice, preferring to drink the

 beverage with cool spring water."